TadasBaltrusaitis/CLM-framework/Readme.txt

 --------------------------- CLM Matlab runners ---------------------------------

-These are provided for recreation of some of the experiments described in the papers and to demonstrate the command line interface.
+These are provided for recreation of some of the experiments described in the papers and to demonstrate the command line interface for Windows.

 To run them you will need to change the dataset locations to those on your disc